vigneshk004/react-quiz-app/README.md

 ## Demo

-You can see the demo of the app by visiting the live site or following the instructions below to run it locally.
+You can see the demo of the app by following the instructions below to run it locally.

 ## Installation